Rules & Eligibility – Summer 2020

 - ALL TEAMS SHOULD ARRIVE 15 MINUTES BEFORE THE START OF THEIR GAME.
 GAMES WILL BE HELD FOR ONLY 10 MINUTES AFTER THE SCHEDULED START TIME.
 ANY TEAM MISSING THIS CUTOFF WILL FORFEIT THEIR GAME AT THE TOURNAMENT DIRECTORS DISCRETION.

-- There will be a $7.00 entrance fee per day for adults.
-For people under 18 years of age or people over 65 the cost will be $4.00 per day.
-The pass will get you into any of the gyms where the tournament will be played and is good for the whole day.
+- There will be an entrance fee per day for all spectators.
+Your entry fee will get you into any of the gyms where the tournament will be played and is good for the entire day.